 - Start by subtracting your mortgage payment from your total monthly expenses.

-- Then, time when your Social Security benefits and your retirement savings (using our calculator) will generate enough money to cover the remaining monthly expenses amount.
+- Then, a time when your Social Security benefits and your retirement savings (using our calculator) will generate enough money to cover the remaining monthly expenses amount.

 Annuities can help determine your perfect retirement age because the monthly income is guaranteed.
 Because of this contractual guarantee, you can pinpoint exactly when to claim benefits from Social Security.